shlexware/Sirius/library/sense/Documentation.md

   local Sense = loadstring(game:HttpGet('https://raw.githubusercontent.com/shlexware/Sirius/request/library/sense/source.lua'))()

   -- 2. Change the configuration.
 You'll need to do this for every value you'd like to change.
-  Sense.teamSettings.Enemy.enabled = true
+  Sense.teamSettings.enemy.enabled = true
-  Sense.teamSettings.Enemy.box = true
+  Sense.teamSettings.enemy.box = true

   -- 3. Load the esp.
 It doesn't really matter where you put this, but it's recommended you put it at the end of your script.
   Sense.Load()